-*I love being an American, and I’m happy to be living here again.
-However, I can’t help but admit that sometimes, someone (or somewhere) else does things better!*
+I love being an American, and I’m happy to be living in America again.
+However, I can’t help but admit that sometimes, someone (or somewhere) else does things better!
+That “someone” is Europe, and sometimes Europe beats America at certain things. *shrug*

 I’ve been living back in the United States of America for just over a year.
 It feels like much less and much more at the same time.